browserslist/browserslist/README.md

 You can also specify different browser queries for various environments.
 Browserslist will choose query according to `BROWSERSLIST_ENV` or `NODE_ENV` variables.
-If none of them is declared, Browserslist will firstly look for `development` queries and then use defaults.
+If none of them is declared, Browserslist will firstly look for `production` queries and then use defaults.

 In `package.json`: